 Posted Referrals should be addressed to: Dr Kristiana Gordon, Lymphoedema Department, Dermatology, St George’s Hospital, Blackshaw Road, London, SW17 0QT.

 Royal Derby Hospital, Derby; Queens Medical Centre, Nottingham and Kingsmill Hospital, Mansfield

-Derby Lymphoedema Services provide a regional service across the East Midlands for people with lymphoedema and chronic oedema of all types including adults and children.
-Derby Lymphoedema Services see people with lipoedema, lipo-lymphoedema and related conditions and offer patients assessment, appropriate investigations and advice on treatment.
+Derby Lymphoedema Services led by Professor Vaughan Keeley, provide a regional service across the East Midlands for people with lymphoedema and chronic oedema of all types including adults and children.
+Derby Lymphoedema Services offer patients with lipoedema, lipo-lymphoedema and related conditions assessment, appropriate investigations and advice on treatment.